compiler-disagg/TrackFM/README.md

 ## Testing
 To confirm that TrackFM is set up correctly, run `make smoke_test` in the TrackFM root directory.
-This will run the transformed STREAM benchmark, and if TrackFM is set up correctly you will see TrackFM an installation success message.
+This will run the transformed STREAM benchmark, and if TrackFM is set up correctly you will see a success message.

 ## Reproducing Paper Results